alan2207/bulletproof-react/docs/project-configuration.md

 # ⚙️ Project Configuration

-The application has been bootstrapped using `Create React App` for simplicity reasons.
+The application has been bootstrapped using `Vite ` and its `react-ts` template for simplicity reasons.
 It allows us to create applications quickly without dealing with a complex tooling setup such as bundling, transpiling etc.

 You should always configure and use the following tools: